shortbread-tiles/shortbread-docs/shortbread-website/content/make-vectortiles/_index.md

   The bounding box is applied on all input sources (OSM data and shape file) and decides which vector tiles will be created at all.
 Cache size depends on the number of tiles.

-Run Tilemaker (this command should be executed from the `geofabrik-basicvt-tilemaker` directory):
+Run Tilemaker (this command should be executed from the `shortbread-tilemaker` directory):

 ```sh
 tilemaker --bbox -180,-86,180,86 --input planet-latest.osm.pbf --store tilemaker-cache.dat --config config.json --process process.lua --output output_directory/